quangtuanitmo18/CodeX-Intake-2025-LLM-UI/docs/ai/design/feature-dockerized-app.md

   - All containers log to stdout/stderr; Compose can be configured with `json-file` or external log drivers.
   - Fastify exposes `/healthz` (and optional `/metrics`) endpoints; Nginx can return `/healthz` or leverage `nginx -s` test command for Docker healthcheck.
   - Document how to forward logs to ELK/CloudWatch if needed.
+- **Optional builder service**
+  - An optional `client-builder` service can run inside Compose/CI to produce artifacts before copying into the Nginx image.
+Document whether this runs only in CI (default) or can be invoked locally.
 - **Environment handling**
   - `.env` file read by Compose for shared values.
   - `docker-compose.override.yml` (optional) for dev overrides (mount source, enable hot reload).
+  - Production deployments use CI-provided env vars (GitHub Actions secrets) when running `docker compose` or `docker run`—no prod `.env` in repo.

 ## Design Decisions